No. 238 Squadron RAF: Adlerangriff

 On 15 September 1940 238 Squadron fought in the large air battles termed the "Battle of Britain Day".
 No. 11 Group RAF and No. 12 Group RAF were committed in other areas forcing Park to request 238 to Middle Wallop.
 The squadron was ordered to cover RAF Kenley.
 The squadron had all but one of the 18 Hurricanes assigned to it available for combat.
 238 Squadron formed the defence against the large air raids at noon.
 With support from 602 and 609, the squadron went in first against Kampfgeschwader 53 Heinkel He 111s and their escorts.
 The other two squadrons attacked Kampfgeschwader 2 Do 17s.
 Six KG 53 bombers were destroyed and two damaged, though 1, 66, 229, 242 and 504 and 92 squadrons inflicted losses on the unit.
 Fighter Command reported one loss for the squadron plus three more damaged.
 Leslie Pidd was flying P2836 that day and was in combat along with at least five of his squadron including Minden Blake.
 At 2:50pm two pilots suffered damage but escaped as did Pilot Officer Simmonds.
-Flight Sergeant Pidd was shot down soon after by a Messerschmitt Bf110.
+Flight Sergeant Pidd was shot down soon after by a Messerschmitt Bf 110.
 There was confusion over what happened to end Leslie's life but an eye witness confirmed that he crashed with his aircraft in the grounds of Kent College Pembury.
 Margaret James in her book says that "Term started in September as normally as possible...it was then that the reality of war touched the school most closely when a Brirish Hurricane fighter plane was shot down in the grounds...
 There are painful memories of the screaming noise as the plane descended.
 The inimitable Miss Barrett, Matron... was first on the spot, and it was she who picked up the shattered remains of the dead pilot and covered the body in a cloth before the stretcher bearers arrived a little later."
 The school paid tribute to Leslie Pidd in 2010 at a special commemoration day and the unveiling of a mosaic to remember his sacrifice.
 (Sergeant L Pidd was killed after he baled out in combat with Bf 110s but his parachute did not deploy.
-Recent sources state Pidd baled out too low when he hit a tree at low-level during a dogfight—he was the only 238 casualty on 15 September.)
-238 patrolled over Middle Wallop in the evening but no known interception took place.
+Recent sources state Pidd baled out too low when he hit a tree at low-level during a dogfight—he was the only 238 casualty on 15 September.)238 patrolled over Middle Wallop in the evening but no known interception took place.
 238 claimed four He 111s destroyed, one probably destroyed and two damaged along with two Bf 110s destroyed and an unidentified type damaged.